Career, Salary and Education Information

 Financial analysts typically must have a bachelor's degree.

 The Financial Industry Regulatory Authority (FINRA) is the main licensing organization for the securities industry.
 A license is generally required to sell financial products, which may apply to some financial analyst positions.
 Because most of the licenses require sponsorship by an employer, companies do not expect individuals to have these licenses before starting a job.

-Certification is often recommended by employers and can improve the chances for advancement.
+Employers often recommend certification, which can improve the chances for advancement.
 An example is the Chartered Financial Analyst (CFA) certification from the CFA Institute.
 Financial analysts can become CFA certified if they have a bachelor's degree, 4 years of qualified work experience, and pass three exams.
 Financial analysts can also become certified in their field of specialty.

 Financial analysts typically start by specializing in a specific investment field.
-As they gain experience, they can become portfolio managers, who select the mix of investments for a company’s portfolio.
+As they gain experience, they can become portfolio managers and select the mix of investments for a company's portfolio.
 They can also become fund managers and manage large investment portfolios for individual investors.
-A master’s degree in finance or business administration can improve an analyst’s chances of advancing to one of these positions.
+A master's degree in finance or business administration can improve an analyst's chances of advancing to one of these positions.